Overview

 I argue that that directed duties are not the only kind of directed normative considerations.

-“Quality of Will: Expression or Possession?” (conference-length draft)
+“Quality of Will: Expression or Possession?”

 I suggest that actions can express objectionable attitudes and evaluations that an agent does not actually possess, and that this might explain why guilt and resentment can be fitting in unusual cases—such as those involving apparent moral dilemmas—even in the absence of ill will.

-“Participant Respect” (draft available on request)
+“Participant Respect”

 I sketch a previously ignored form of moral respect, “participant respect,” which requires us to recognize others as moral participants by publicly affirming the importance of their duties to others.